The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Empirical Illustrations

 \subsection{Comparison of Security Prices across Markets}

 \end{doublespace}

-\begin{doublespace} We illustrate a simple example of how this measure could be used to compare different countries based on the prices of all equity securities traded in that market.
+\begin{doublespace} We start with a simple example illustrating how this measure could be used to compare different countries based on the prices of all equity securities traded in that market.
 Our data sample contains closing prices for most of the securities from six different markets from Jan 01, 2014 to May 28, 2014 (Figure \ref{fig:Markets-and-Tickers}).
 Singapore with 566 securities is the market with the least number of traded securities.
-Even if we reduce the dimension of all the other markets with more number of securities, for a proper comparison of these markets, we would need more than two years worth of data.
+Even if we reduce the dimension of all the other markets with more number of securities, for a proper comparison of these markets we would need more than two years worth of data.
 Hence as a simplification, we first reduce the dimension of the matrix holding the close prices for each market using PCA reduction, so that the number of tickers retained would be comparable to the number of days for which we have data.
 The results of such a comparison are shown in Figure \ref{fig:PCA-Results}.
+Some implementation pointers using statistical packages such as R are given in section \ref{subsec:Implementation-Pointers}.

-We report the full matrix and not just the upper or lower matrix since the PCA reduction we do takes the first country reduces the dimensions upto a certain number of significant digits and then reduces the dimension of the second country to match the number of dimensions of the first country.
+We report the full matrix and not just the upper or lower matrix since the PCA reduction we do takes the first country reduces the dimensions up-to a certain number of significant digits and then reduces the dimension of the second country to match the number of dimensions of the first country.
 For example, this would mean that comparing AUS and SGP is not exactly the same as comparing SGP and AUS.
-As a safety step before calculating the distance, which requires the same dimensions for the structures holding data for the two entities being compared, we could perform dimension reduction using JL Lemma if the dimensions of the two countries differs after the PCA reduction.
-We repeat the calculations for different number of significant digits of the PCA reduction.
-This shows the fine granularity of the results that our distance comparison produces and highlights the issue that with PCA reduction there is loss of information, since with different number of significant digits employed in the PCA reduction, we get the result that different markets are similar.
-For example, in Figure \ref{fig:PCA-Results}, AUS - SGP are the most similar markets when two significant digits are used and AUS - HKG are the most similar with six significant digits.
+As a safety step before calculating the distance, which requires the same dimensions for the structures holding data for the two entities being compared, we could perform dimension reduction using JL Lemma if the dimensions of the two countries differs after the PCA reduction. \end{doublespace}

+We repeat the calculations for different number of significant digits of the PCA reduction. \textbf{\textit{This shows the fine granularity of the results that our distance comparison produces and highlights the issue that with PCA reduction there is loss of information, since with different number of significant digits employed in the PCA reduction, we get the result that different markets are similar.}}\textit{ }For example, in Figure \ref{fig:PCA-Results}, AUS - SGP are the most similar markets when two significant digits are used and AUS - HKG are the most similar with six significant digits.